Corilana/L-HAZELNUT/README.md

   -is there a common zone composition that is shorter or longer depending on the lenght?

  -let Francesca training with data using some easier old dataset

+ STEP2 (meeting 28/10/2021):

+-discussion about datasets
+-Francesca first steps with Openalea